January Uprising

 It was the longest-lasting insurgency in partitioned Poland.
-The conflict engaged all levels of society and arguably had profound repercussions on contemporary international relations and ultimately provoked a social and ideological paradigm shift in national events that went on to have a decisive influence on the subsequent development of Polish society.
+The conflict engaged all levels of society and arguably had profound repercussions on contemporary international relations and ultimately transformed Polish society.

 A confluence of factors rendered the uprising inevitable in early 1863.
 The Polish nobility and urban bourgeois circles longed for the semi-autonomous status they had enjoyed in Congress Poland before the previous insurgency, a generation earlier in 1830, and youth encouraged by the success of the Italian independence movement urgently desired the same outcome.
 Russia had been weakened by its Crimean adventure and had introduced a more liberal attitude in its internal politics which encouraged Poland's underground National Government to plan an organised strike against their Russian occupiers no earlier than the spring of 1863.
 They had not reckoned with Aleksander Wielopolski, the pro-Russian archconservative head of the civil administration in the Russian partition.
 In an attempt to derail the Polish national movement, he brought forward to January the conscription of young Polish activists into the Imperial Russian Army for 20-year service.
 That decision is what triggered the January Uprising of 1863, the very outcome that Wielopolski had wanted to avoid.

 The rebellion by young Polish conscripts was soon joined by high-ranking Polish-Lithuanian officers and members of the political class.
 The insurrectionists, as yet ill-organised, were severely outnumbered and lacking sufficient foreign support and forced into hazardous guerrilla tactics.
 Reprisals were swift and ruthless.
 Public executions and deportations to Siberia eventually persuaded many Poles to abandon armed struggle.
 In addition, Tsar Alexander II hit the landed gentry hard and, as a result, the whole economy, with a sudden decision in 1864 for finally abolishing serfdom in Poland.
 The ensuing breakup of estates and destitution of many peasants convinced educated Poles to turn instead to the idea of "organic work", economic and cultural self-improvement.